dettonville/dettonville.org/content/news/2018-03-18-filip-hrisafov-taking-over-as-mapstruct-project-lead.md

 ### Looking Back

-When starting MapStruct nearly six years ago,
+When starting Dettonville nearly six years ago,
 I had no idea how far the project would get eventually.
 It started the same way as so many other open source projects do: in my day job back then, I was facing a problem --